jamessessford/jamessessford.com/source/_posts/leaving-windows.md

 I have a steady job that doesn't always require me to work extra hours so I have free time to play with different OSes and fortunate to have two laptops in the house that I could tinker with.

 My girlfriend and I both had Windows machines, hers for college work and email, mine for web development.
 Both laptops are around five years old.

 **Hers:**

-    -   Toshiba Satalite
+    -   Toshiba Satelite
     -   AMD Dual Core
     -   4gb RAM
     -   Windows 8